 By Barbara Kessler

 Ah, winter.
-Time to curl up with a book, sip hot cocoa, snuggle before a toasty fire — and watch it suck the warm air out of the house faster than a Blue Norther blasting through an open window.
+Time to curl up with a book, sip hot cocoa, snuggle before a toasty fire — and watch it suck the warm air out of

 It’s true, unfortunately.
 That wood fire crackling away in your typical open fireplace – the sort that’s been built into the majority of suburban and urban American houses — is mostly decorative.
 Its heating properties are nearly illusory.
 Sure it is warm standing right next to it, but while it burns and smolders down it operates mainly as an energy drain, fueling itself from the air inside the house and sending it up the chimney in smoke.